New Braunfels & Texas Hill Country Drone Services & Photography

 I sometimes use “drone” within this website as it is a commonly understood term for a small remotely piloted unmanned aircraft used to capture pictures or videos.
 My preference is UAS or specific reference to the type of UAS I fly, the DJI Mavic 2 Zoom which I abbreviate M2Z.

-FAA classifies drone flyers in four (4) groups:
+FAA classifies drone flyers in three (3) groups:

-- Recreational Flyers and Modeler Community – Based Organizations
+• Recreational Flyers & Modeler Community Based Organizations

-I fly under Certified Remote Pilots and Commercial Operators classification.
-For the drone I fly and how I use it, I am typically limited to daylight flights to an altitude no higher than 400 feet above ground level (AGL) and a distance of no more than 3 statute miles (SM) away .
-I must maintain visual line of sight (VLOS) with my drone which includes being able to see the direction it is headed and its orientation with corrective lenses, but no other visual enhancements.
-Some exceptions to the rules can be obtained, but require FAA approval.
-There are other rules pertaining to drone operations and flying which can be found by accessing the link to the FAA Unmanned Aircraft System (UAS) website found near the bottom of the Contact & Links page.
+I fly under Certified Remote Pilots classification.
+For the drone I fly and how I use it, I fly during the day to an altitude no higher than 400 feet above ground level (AGL) and a distance of no more than 3 statute miles (SM) away.
+I must maintain visual line of sight (VLOS) with my drone which includes being able to see the direction it is headed and its orientation with corrective lenses (glasses or contact lenses), but no other visual enhancements.
+Waivers can be obtained but require FAA approval.
+There are other rules pertaining to drone operations like flying in controlled airspace or restricted areas, flying in civil twilight or night and flying over people.
+More examples can be found by accessing the link to the FAA Unmanned Aircraft System (UAS) website found near the bottom of the Contact & Links page.

 The DJI Mavic 2 Zoom (M2Z) with its battery, weighs about 2 lbs. and has a typical flight duration of about 20 minutes which leaves about 25% battery power remaining to safely land with reserve battery energy.
 With propellers extended, the M2Z is about 17.25 inches long, 20.5 inches wide and 4 inches high.
 Each of the four sets of propellers (2 blades per set) measures about 8-3/4 inches in diameter.
 DJI notes the M2Z can operate in winds up to 20 mph, however, I prefer to fly the M2Z in lower wind speed conditions.